Improving land cover segmentation across satellites using domain adaptation: Experiments

 \subsection{Training}

-The training was performed on a different set of Nvidia GPUs (Tesla V100, Tesla P100, Tesla T4) \cite{v100} with 16GB of video memory.
-For about $250,000$ iteration with a batch size of $4$.
+The training was performed on Nvidia GPUs (Tesla V100, Tesla P100, Tesla T4) \cite{v100} with 16GB of video memory for about $250,000$ iterations with a batch size of $4$.
 The batches were randomized for every iteration in the epoch.
+During the image translation phase, we resized the images to the lowest resolution between the source and target dataset.

 The training of the BDL network uses the loss functions $l_M$ to train the segmentation network shown below: